lincolnnguyen18/tiletogether-service/README.md

 3. Clone this repository
 4. Run `npm install` in the root directory
 5. Make sure MongoDB is running on port 27017
-6. Run `npm run dev` in the root directory
+6. Run `npm run start` in the root directory
 7. Go to `localhost:3001/health` to see if the server is running
 8. Run `npm run test` to run the tests